Tips to switch to a Pixel phone

 Talk to your Google Assistant

-Turn on your Google Assistant to ask questions or do actions for you, like:
+Turn on your Google Assistant to ask questions or perform actions for you, for example:

 Keep in touch by email or video